 If you fancy experiencing something iconic while on your London Easter break, seeing The Changing of the Guard is a great way to do it for free!
 You’ll get some great family photos outside of Buckingham Palace and if you’re lucky you match catch a glimpse of the Queen!

 Classed as the greatest museum of art and design in the world, The Victoria & Albert museum boasts collections from all over the world as well as some of the most popular exhibitions.
-From March 14th the museum celebrates the extraordinary creative talent of one of the most innovative designers of recent times, Alexander McQueen!
-Although the exhibition itself is chargeable, you can explore the rest of the museum for free.
+Although the exhibitions are chargeable, you can explore the rest of the museum for free.